-Blackjack is the most popular game in any casino, whether it is a table on the Las Vegas strip or a game of online blackjack in cyberspace.
+Blackjack is the most popular casino game in Canada, whether it is a table on the Las Vegas strip, at Montreal’s best casino, or a game of online blackjack in cyberspace.
 One of the many reasons people love the game is that there is plenty of skill involved, as well as the inherent luck of the turn of a card.
 Having an effective blackjack strategy can have a dramatic impact on your success, and reduces the house edge significantly.

 Whether you are risking it all at one of our high roller live dealer blackjack tables or you are just playing for fun, you will find the game so much more rewarding when you play strategically.
 Hundreds of pages have been written on blackjack strategy, and as you get more advanced, the mathematics can become daunting.
 Here, we will look at some aspects of basic strategy that anyone can master as long as they understand the underlying blackjack rules.
 We will cover the three most fundamental decisions in a game of blackjack:

 - Whether to split a pair

 The basis of the game of blackjack is deciding whether to hit or stand, so this is the most fundamental part of your blackjack strategy.
 For the dealer, it purely depends on the total score – the dealer hits on 16 or less and stands on 17 or more.
 As the player, you get to choose, and your decision should be based on both your cards and the dealer’s upcard.

 Statisticians have spent hours working out the optimum strategy, meaning you don’t need to have a deep understanding of the theory.
 In brief, however, basic blackjack strategy assumes the dealer’s downcard is a 10, for the simple reason that 30 percent of the cards in the pack are worth 10, whereas it is about eight percent for each other value.